guibgoulart/DeliveryApi/README.md

 ## Validation

 Request validation is implemented using JSR 380 (Bean Validation 2.0) annotations in combination with Hibernate Validator.
-Custom validation classes have been created where necessary to meet the application requirements.

 ## API Documentation

-The API documentation is generated using Swagger and is available at `/swagger-ui.html` endpoint.
+The API documentation follows the OpenAPI 3 standard and is generated using Swagger and is available at `/swagger-ui.html` endpoint.

 ## Setup